romilly/start-apl/manuscript/Chapter1.md

 age ages
 ~~~~~~~~

-In APL, system commands start with an open right bracket.
+In APL, system commands start with an open right parenthesis `)`.
 The _vars_ command tells you the name of the variables that
 are currently defined.